shubham1008042/Respberry-Pi3/AWS.md

 10. On the Create a Rule page, choose Create rule.

-Test the Amazon SNS Rule:
+Step 9: Test the Amazon SNS Rule:

 1. In the AWS IoT console, in the left navigation pane, choose Test.